 It is unclear how long it will take to liberate Raqqa, a city around one-tenth the size of Mosul, both in terms of population and geographic size.
 These factors may make the Raqqa operation faster than the nearly nine-month offensive on Mosul.
 Nevertheless, American officials expect the battle in Raqqa to be long and deadly.
 The Islamic State is poised to fight until the end and could pivot to a campaign of guerrilla warfare and terrorism after it is expelled.
-In an editorial73 published in its al-Naba newsletter two days after the launch of the Ragga operation, the Islamic State vowed to turn Raqqa into a long "battle of eradication" against the SDF.
+In an editorial published in its al-Naba newsletter two days after the launch of the Ragga operation, the Islamic State vowed to turn Raqqa into a long "battle of eradication" against the SDF.
 The editorial summed up the group's assessment of the Raqqa battle, claiming that the SDF was not ready to fight a Mosul-like operation inside the city, that the SDF fighters are "poorly trained," and that it would be hard to replenish its force if the battle dragged on as happened in Mosul.
 The authors compared Raqqa with Manbij, a smaller town with fewer Islamic State fighters, where fighting continued for around two months.
 A speech by the Islamic State's official spokesman, Abu al-Hassan al-Muhajir, in June 201774 also suggested the group would stand and fight in Raqqa.

-Senior U.S. officials involved in the Raqqa battle say75 that the group might rely on tunnel systems dug below houses to prolong the fight to a greater extent than it did in Mosul, especially because Raqqa generally has low-rise buildings.
-High-rise buildings and densely populated areas make it easier for snipers, on whom the Islamic State relies heavily during its urban battles, to slow down advancing forces.76 Raqqa, much like Fallujah, is more exposed than cities like Mosul, hence the need for tunnels.
+Senior U.S. officials involved in the Raqqa battle say that the group might rely on tunnel systems dug below houses to prolong the fight to a greater extent than it did in Mosul, especially because Raqqa generally has low-rise buildings.
+High-rise buildings and densely populated areas make it easier for snipers, on whom the Islamic State relies heavily during its urban battles, to slow down advancing forces.
+Raqqa, much like Fallujah, is more exposed than cities like Mosul, hence the need for tunnels.

 As elsewhere, the Islamic State is set to utilize tunnels in Raqqa to ambush ground forces, resupply, and hide.
-In Mosul, dozens of Iraqi soldiers were killed after they were ambushed in this manner in the al-Salam hospital as the army advanced deep in the city.77 The pace of the campaign in Raqqa might also be affected by streamlined decisionmaking processes^k for U.S.-led coalition airstrikes in crowded areas where there is a risk of civilian casualties.79 A week into the offensive to take back the city, U.N. war crimes investigators reported "staggering" civilian toll caused by airstrikes.80 More than 600 civilians were killed in coalition attacks between March and May 2017 in Raqqa, according to estimates by the United Kingdom-based Airwars, while the U.N. documented at least 300 civilian deaths in the city.81 k While acknowledging a mounting toll of civilian deaths, the United States military says there has not been a relaxation in the rules of engagement for such strikes.
-"Coalition and Iraqi forces not adequately protecting Mosul civilians, says Amnesty," Airwars, March 28, 2017; Ben Hubbard and Michael R. Gordon, "U.S. War Footprint Grows in Middle East, With No Endgame in Sight," New York Times, March 29, 2017.
+In Mosul, dozens of Iraqi soldiers were killed after they were ambushed in this manner in the al-Salam hospital as the army advanced deep in the city.
+The pace of the campaign in Raqqa might also be affected by streamlined decisionmaking processesk for U.S.-led coalition airstrikes in crowded areas where there is a risk of civilian casualties.
+A week into the offensive to take back the city, U.N. war crimes investigators reported "staggering" civilian toll caused by airstrikes.
+More than 600 civilians were killed in coalition attacks between March and May 2017 in Raqqa, according to estimates by the United Kingdom-based Airwars, while the U.N. documented at least 300 civilian deaths in the city.

 As has been well documented, the Islamic State used human shields to slow down Iraqi advances in Mosul.
-It will also likely do the same to slow down the SDF in Raqqa,82 which is home to an estimated 300,000 civilians.83 within the Islamic State areas in Iraq or Syria.
-One explanation why has been the group's extreme brutality in reaction to any dissension.
+It will also likely do the same to slow down the SDF in Raqqa, which is home to an estimated 300,000 civilians.